foss42/apidash/INSTALLATION.md

 ### Red Hat-based Linux Distributions (Fedora, Rocky, AlmaLinux, CentOS, RHEL, etc.)

-Download the `.rpm` file from the latest release (link) corresponding to you CPU architecture (x86_64 or aarch64/arm64).
+Download the `.rpm` file from the [latest release](https://github.com/foss42/api-dash/releases/latest) corresponding to you CPU architecture (x86_64 or aarch64/arm64).

 `cd` to the Downloads folder and execute the following command to install API Dash.